carpentries/sandpaper/README.md

     |-- .gitignore               # - Ignore everything in the site/ folder
     |-- .github/                 #
     |   `-- workflows/           #
-    |       `-- workshop.yaml    # - Automatically build the source files on github pages
+    |       |-- deploy-site.yaml # - Build the source files on github pages
+    |       |-- build-md.yaml    # - Build the markdown files on github pages
+    |       `-- cron.yaml        # - reset package cache and test
     |-- episodes/                # - PUT YOUR MARKDOWN FILES IN THIS FOLDER
     |   |-- data/                # - Data for your lesson goes here
     |   |-- extras/              # - Supplemental lesson material goes here